Key Takeaway

 Is Tylenol a better option than aspirin for pain while on tirzepatide?

-For general pain relief, acetaminophen (Tylenol) is usually the preferred choice for tirzepatide users because it does not irritate the stomach.
-Aspirin has its own separate uses, primarily cardiovascular protection, that Tylenol cannot replace.
-The best medication depends on why you are taking it.
+For general pain relief, acetaminophen (Tylenol) is usually the preferred choice for tirzepatide users because it doesn't irritate the stomach.
+Aspirin has its own separate uses, primarily cardiovascular protection, that Tylenol can't replace.
+The best medication depends on why you're taking it.
 Tylenol and tirzepatide interaction

 Do both tirzepatide and aspirin benefit heart health?